Table of Contents

 Set up a demo for the entire community

-Delhi Metro Red Line: Route, Fares, and Map Info 2025
+Delhi Metro Red Line: Maps, Fares, Platform, Routes and Nearby Places to Live in 2025

 Table of Contents

 The Delhi Metro Red Line, designated as Line 1, holds a special place in the heart of Delhi as the city's first and oldest metro line.
-Spanning from Rithala in the northern part of the city to Shaheed Sthal (New Bus Adda) in the south, this entirely elevated line covers a total distance of 34.55 kilometres and serves 29 stations.
+Spanning from Rithala in the northern part of the city to Shaheed Sthal (New Bus Adda) in the south, this entirely elevated red line metro covers 34.55 kilometres and serves 29 stations.

-- Historical Significance: The Delhi Metro Red Line commenced its service in December 2002, inaugurated in stages.
+- Historical Significance: The Delhi Metro Red Line commenced its service in December 2002 and was inaugurated in stages.
 Since then, it has been extended multiple times, reaching its present length in 2008.

 - Strategic Stations: The Red Line connects several crucial destinations in Delhi, including Old Delhi, Kashmere Gate, New Delhi Railway Station, Connaught Place, and Karol Bagh.
 It extends its reach into the Ghaziabad district in Uttar Pradesh.